Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Quantum reservoir computing

 The fully connected layer is usually realized in software, and multiplies the measurement outputs $F(X)$ by a weight matrix $W$, such that

 The weight matrix is trained to make the neural network output $Y$ match the target vector $\tilde{Y}$.
-The particularity of reservoir computing compared to deep neural networks is that training is performed in a single step by matrix inversion
+The particularity of reservoir computing compared to deep neural networks is that training can be performed in a single step by matrix inversion

 where $X_{\rm{train}}$ is the training data, $\tilde{Y}_{\rm{train}}$ is the training target, and $F^\dagger$ is the Moore-Penrose pseudo-inverse of the matrix $F$ containing the outputs $f(x_i)$ of the reservoir neurons for all the training examples~\cite{Appeltant2011, Brunner2013}.
+The matrix inversion method works well for small matrix dimensions.
+For larger matrix dimensions other methods can be used, such as linear regression used in reference~\cite{Rafayelyan2020} for a 50 000 node classical reservoir.
 The learned weight matrix is applied on the test data contained in the vector $X_{\rm{test}}$, in order to find the neural network prediction

-Comparing the prediction to the test target $\tilde{Y}_{\rm{test}}$ allows to evaluate the prediction accuracy, i.e. the fraction of times the data point is correctly classified, as well as the root mean square error
+Comparing the prediction to the test target $\tilde{Y}_{\rm{test}}$ allows to evaluate the prediction accuracy, i.e. the fraction of times the data point is correctly classified, as well as the normalized root mean square error

 We will use these measures to evaluate the performance of the reservoir, and thus the capacity of the chosen dynamical system to efficiently implement reservoir computing.
+It should be noted that there are neural networks capable of achieving higher accuracies than reservoir computing for the learning tasks investigated in this study~\cite{Prater2017a}.
+Our objective is not to contrast various algorithms, but rather, for a specific task, employing a straightforward network architecture and a designated training method, to assess the benefits conferred by distinct physical properties associated with diverse physical platforms, including quantum aspects, in enhancing the system's computing capabilities.

-Classical reservoir computing was implemented on different dynamical physical systems, ranging from silicon photonics~\cite{Vandoorne2014} and optoelectronics~\cite{Paquot2012, Brunner2013}, to spintronic nano-oscillators~\cite{Torrejon2017}.
+Reservoir computing was implemented on different classical physical systems, ranging from silicon photonics~\cite{Vandoorne2014} and optoelectronics~\cite{Paquot2012, Brunner2013}, to spintronic nano-oscillators~\cite{Torrejon2017}.
 Quantum reservoir computing was first proposed in 2017, with a reservoir whose neurons correspond to the basis states of a set of qubits, and computational capabilities are identical to 100-500 classical neurons with only 5-7 qubits~\cite{Fujii2017}.
-Experimentally, quantum reservoir was implemented on 4 static spins and 8 neurons \cite{Negoro2018}, and a dissipative reservoir was implemented on up to 10 qubits~\cite{Chen2020a}.
+Experimentally, quantum reservoir was implemented with 4 static spins and 8 neurons \cite{Negoro2018}, and a dissipative reservoir was implemented with up to 10 qubits~\cite{Chen2020a}.
 We have recently highlighted that dynamical systems of coherently coupled quantum oscillators possess all the required features for quantum reservoir computing\cite{Dudas2022}.